coala/aspects-doc/Root/Smell/ClassSmell/DataClump/README.rst

 Importance
 ==========

-Data clumps make codes difficult to read, debug, scale, and also hardly reusable.
+Data clumps make codes difficult to read and understand, hardly reusable, and less organized.

 How to fix this
 ==========